gitter-badger/api-star/README.md

     def root():
         return app.schema

+## Client libraries.

-Once you've included a schema, clients can inspect and interact with your deployed API using the `coreapi` dynamic client library.
+Once you've included a schema, clients can inspect and interact with your deployed API using the `coreapi` command-line client.

     $ pip install coreapi
     $ coreapi get http://127.0.0.1:5000/